polarityio/greynoise/README.md

 ### Ignore IPs that have not been seen
 If set to true, IPs that have not been seen by Greynoise will not be displayed in the Polarity Overlay window.

+### Ignore RFC1918 IPs
+Prevents RFC1918 IP addresses from being sent to the GreyNoise API for enrichment.

 ## Installation Instructions

 Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).